KittyCAD/diff-viewer-extension/README.md

 ## Available Scripts

-The project was setup as a Create-React-App boilerplate, with Node 18, yarn 3 as package manager and TypeScript.
+The project uses Vite, with Node 18, yarn 3 as package manager and TypeScript.

-https://craco.js.org/ is used to extend the default CRA configs.

 From the project directory: